yegor256/blog/_drafts/award.md

 I'm also a co-founder and CTO of Teamed.io, a software development company where I put my admiration of discipline and clean design into practice.

 I want to encourage you to share my passion.
-Not just by reading my blog, but through making real open source software, in a disciplined way.
+Not just by reading this blog, but through making real open source software, in a disciplined way.
-This award is for those who is brave enough to swim against the current and value the quality above everything else.
+This award is for those who is brave enough to swim against the current and values the quality above everything else.

 Send me your own project for review and take participation in the contest.